A guide to Alameda ADU building regulations in California

 Your property taxes will slightly increase based on the added value of the ADU.
 The base value of your property will not be reassessed.
 As an example, if an ADU will add $100,000 in value to your property, and your property tax rate is 1.1%, then your property tax would increase by $1,100 ($100,000 x 1.1%).

-How much does it cost to build an ADU in Alameda?
+How much does it cost to build an Alameda ADU?

 The average cost to build an ADU in Alameda is between $350-$412 per square foot.
 Keep in mind there are a ton of factors to consider when estimating the cost of a project, many of which are unique to your property and sometimes require special surveys to identify.
 Examples of these factors include whether or not your property is flat or sloped and whether or not you need to upgrade your utilities.